life3biotech/ai_engine/docs/1-environment-setup.md

 ![08](images/08.png)

 2.5.
 Enter the following command to check for your python version.
 Ensure the version stated is _3.6.8_.
-Depending on your laptop setup, if python has been installed before, the command to run the python might differ.
+Depending on your workstation setup, if python has been installed before, the command to run the python might differ.
 After checking which python command to use (Usually `python3` or `python`) Please use the correct command throughout the course of the documentation.
 Example, if after typing `python3 -V` returns _3.6.8_, kindly stick to `python3`.
 ```
 python3 -V
 ```